-2. Whole Person Assessment Requirements

-The ePortfolio artifact required in this course is the Holy Spirit Research Project.
-The penalty for not submitting or incorrectly submitting this assignment electronically via ePortfolio will be a zero for this assignment.
+Whole Person Assessment Requirements The WPA artifact required in this course is the Holy Spirit Research Project.
+The penalty for not submitting or incorrectly submitting this assignment electronically to the WPA drop box will be a zero for this assignment.
 This will adversely affect your final grade for this course.
-The artifact should be attached under Spiritually Alive, Evangelistic Capability, and submitted to Charismatic Life.